 Add another fourth (non-diatonic) chord

-Not everybody knows that it is also possible to add yet another major chord that is not in the key.
+Far from all guitarists knows that it is also possible to add yet another major chord that is not in the key.
 This is even far from the key because its relative minor isn't in the key as was the case above (the fourth major chord).
-Therefore is it more important exactly where you put it in the sequences, otherwise it could be too much dissonance.
+Therefore is it more important exactly where you put it in the sequences; otherwise, it could be too much dissonance.

-Here are some sequences that include this non-diatonic chord (in bold) together with otherwise diatonic chords:
+Here are some sequences that include this non-diatonic chord (in bold) together with diatonic chords:

 A – E – C – D